Tuition & Fees

 North Cascades Institute

-North Cascades Institute's Residency fee is $16,325.50* for the 2013 - 2014 If all North Cascades Institute and Western Washington University Graduate School application materials are received by January 15th, student will receive a $500 residency fee discount.
+North Cascades Institute's Residency fee is $16,800* for 2014-2015.
+If North Cascades Institute and Western Washington University Graduate School application materials are received by January 15, student will receive a $500 residency fee discount.
 Discounts are applied to the final residency quarter fees.
-North Cascades Institute also offers individual scholarships of up to $2000; please contact for more details.
+North Cascades Institute also offers individual scholarships of up to $2000; please visit our Financial Aid & Scholarships page or contact email@example.com for more details.

 Wilderness First Responder certification is required for this graduate program.
 You will need your WFR certificate prior to the start of the residency.
 The estimated cost for certification is $600-$800.